-3.5.1 Each academy is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements.

-- 3.5.2 Each academy will work with Children's Services the police, health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.5.3 We work closely with our local Family Hub to ensure children receive appropriate, coordinated Early Help, the details of which are found on page 2 of the Policy. - 3.5.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that academies and colleges are a named 'relevant agency'.
-As such, the academy is under a statutory duty to co-operate with published CSCP arrangements.
+- 3.5.1 The Inspire Education Trust is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements. - 3.5.2 The Inspire Education Trust will work with Children's Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.5.3 We work closely with our local Family Hub to ensure children receive appropriate, coordinated Early Help Assessments, contact details of which are on page 2 of this Policy. - 3.5.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that academies are a named 'relevant agency'.
+As such, the Inspire Education Trust is under a statutory duty to co-operate with published CSCP arrangements.